Convergence parameters of nonnegative block tri-diagonal matrices and their application to multi-dimensional QBD processes: Introduction

 where the dimensions of the block matrices are countably infinite.
 Like QBD processes having finite phase states, such a QBD process also have the stationary distribution $\bpi=(\bpi_k)$ given in block form as

-where $R$ is the rate matrix determined by the triplet $(A_{-1},A_0,A_1)$ (see, for example, Tweedie \cite{Tweedie82}).
-Hence, we can investigate asymptotics of the stationary distribution through the rate matrix $R$, where the following formula is used as a key formula (see, Lemma 2.2 of He et al.\ \cite{He09} and Lemma 2.3 of Miyazawa \cite{Miyazawa09}):
+where $R$ is the rate matrix determined by the triplet $\{A_{-1},A_0,A_1\}$ (see, for example, \cite{Tweedie82}).
+Hence, we can investigate asymptotics of the stationary distribution through the rate matrix $R$ and the following formula is used as a key formula (see, Lemma 2.2 of \cite{He09} and Lemma 2.3 of \cite{Miyazawa09}):